Topics The 8th Regulatory Affairs Committee Symposium" held

 Group discussion

 All the participants of this symposium were divided into six groups, with Mr. Mikami from the Review Management Division, Mr. Daiki Okuda, Section Chief, Mr. Yasuto Ohtsubo, Assistant Examiner, New Drug Examination Division 2, Mr. Tamji Nakanishi, Examiner, New Drug Examination Division 3, Mr. Tsune Koike, Examiner, New Drug Examination Division 4, and Mr. Yoichi Kono, Examiner, New Drug Examination Division 5, from the PMDA.
-The group discussions were facilitated by the regular and deputy members of the Subcommittee on New Drug Application and Regulatory Affairs.
+The group discussions were facilitated by the regular and deputy members of the Subcommittee on New Drug Application Regulatory Affairs, and the common issues identified from the results of the consultation and review questionnaire were discussed.

 The following four themes were exchanged as common issues identified from the survey results, and each group presented their discussions at the end of the session.